Vincent Norrman

-Vincent Oliver Norrman (born 24 December 1997) is a Swedish professional golfer who plays on the PGA Tour.
-He was part of the Swedish team winning the 2019 European Amateur Team Championship.
+Vincent Oliver Norrman (born 24 December 1997) is a Swedish professional golfer who plays on the PGA Tour and European Tour.
+He won the 2023 Barbasol Championship, as well as the 2023 Horizon Irish Open.
+As an amateur, he was part of the Swedish team winning the 2019 European Amateur Team Championship.

 Early life

 Norrman was born on Christmas Eve and grew up in Stockholm, Sweden, with his parents Eva and Claes and his sister Vendela.
 He has represented Haninge Golf Club through his career and been a club mate of tournament professionals and European Tour winners Alex Norén and Kristoffer Broberg.

 Amateur career

 He played on the Georgia Southwestern State Hurricanes golf team from 2016 to 2020 and for Florida State Seminoles in 2021, where he was named the Peach Belt Conference Men's Golf Player of the Year.

 Norrman was part of the Swedish team winning the 2019 European Amateur Team Championship on home soil at Ljunghusen Golf Club in Sweden.
 The year after, he was again part of the Swedish team, this time at a reduced European Amateur Team Championship, with only four players in each team.
 Team Sweden earned the silver medal after losing in the final 2–1 against Germany, despite Norrman winning his match.
 On both occasions, Norrman finished tied seventh in the individual competition.

 He was part of the winning International Team at the 2020 Arnold Palmer Cup held at Bay Hill Club, Florida, moved from July to December due to the COVID-19 pandemic.

 His last tournament as an amateur was the first edition of the European Tour event Scandinavian Mixed, played at Vallda Golf & Country Club in Sweden, where he finished tied 12th among the men.

-His highest World Amateur Golf Ranking was 4th.
+Norrman's highest World Amateur Golf Ranking was 4th.